MENU

 • 3 to 5 installations depending on contractor’s license

-Solairgen’s Accredited Training Program (PVIP Bundle) provides 60 hours of accredited training, satisfying the training hour requirement to sit for the exam.
+Solairgen’s Accredited Training Program (PVIP Bundle) provides 60 hours of accredited training.
+This more than satisfies the training hour requirement to sit for the exam.

 You must provide documentation to NABCEP proving your training, your OSHA card, and your field installation experience.

 You must qualify in one of the seven different categories to sit for the PV Technical Sales Certification Exam.
 Those qualifying categories can be found at the NABCEP website, www.nabcep.org.
-In most categories, you must have achieved a passing score on the NABCEP Entry Level Achievement Exam.
+In most categories, you must have achieved a passing score on the NABCEP PV Associate Exam.

-We recommend taking 0ur PV201, PV202 and PV210 courses to prepare for the exam and training hours toward your career as a solar sales professional, and NABCEP PV Technical Sales Professional Certification.
+We recommend taking 0ur PV201, PV202 and PV210 courses to prepare for the exam and training hours toward your career as a solar sales professional.
+These course will also help prepare you for the NABCEP PV Technical Sales Professional Certification exam.

-For detailed information about the qualifying categories and requirements for PV Installation Professional and PV Technical Sales Professional Certifications, follow this link to the NABCEP Certification Handbook.
+For detailed information about the qualifying categories and requirements for PV Technical Sales Certifications, follow this link to the NABCEP Certification Handbook.